-Farmhouses at Upper and Lower Altgaltraig, Couston, Fearnoch and Port an Eilein became private homes and the outbuildings and sheds have been demolished or converted to other uses.
-The farm at Glaic badly damaged by shell fire prior to the D Day landings in Normandy.
-It was demolished following the war. and today only the byre ruin remains.
+The farmhouses at Upper and Lower Altgaltraig, Couston, Fearnoch and Port an Eilein became private homes and the outbuildings and sheds were demolished or converted to other uses.
+The farm at Glaic was severely damaged by shell fire prior to the D Day landings in Normandy.
+It was demolished following the war and today only the byre ruin remains.

 For centuries, the parish church for Colintraive was at Inverchaolain on the far side of Loch Striven To reach it often involved a wet and windy ferry journey across the Loch from Couston.
 A church serving Colintraive was needed and in 1840 the new building was opened.

-This church is now linked with Kilmodan in Glendaruel and continues to play an active role in the life of the community.
+This church is now linked with Kilmodan in Glendaruel and for now continues to play an active role in the life of the community.

 South Hall School, Colintraive